 5. Is there documentation?

 Does some documentation exist of the source code, use cases, and/or functional requirements.
 For software projects, this should be present as technical documentation that would allow a technical person unfamiliar with the project to launch and run the software.
-For data projects, this should be present as documentation that describes all the fields in the set, and provides context on how the data was collected and how it should be interpreted.
-For content, this should indicate any relevant compatible apps, software, hardware required to access the content and any instructions about how to use it.
+For datasets and data projects, this should be present as documentation that describes all the fields in the set, and provides context on how the data was collected and how it should be interpreted.
+For content collections, this should indicate any relevant compatible apps, software, hardware required to access the content and any instructions about how to use it.

 If yes - please link to the relevant documentation:

-6. Is non PII data accessible?
+6. Is non PII data and/or content accessible?

 If yes - is there a mechanism for extracting or importing non-personally identifiable information (non-PII) from the system in a non-proprietary format?

 If yes - describe the mechanism for extracting or importing non-personally identifiable information from the system in a non-proprietary format: